Rakka: Actor Model for Racket

 5.1 Links: Shared Fate🔗ℹ

 Linked processes die together.
-If one crashes, the other receives an exit signal.
+If one crashes, the other gets an exit signal:

 ;; Or link explicitly

-By default, exit signals kill the receiver too.
-To handle them instead:
+By default, exit signals kill the receiver.
+To catch them instead:

 (set-trap-exit! (self) #t)